davstromb/frege/README.md

   2. Download and install [Maven](http://maven.apache.org/download.cgi)
   3. Add `exem.jar` to your local Maven repository by running `mvn install:exem.jar -DskipTests`
   4. Run `mvn compile` in the root directory
-  5. Test the program by running `hello_world.sh`. _"Hello world"_ should now be printed to the terminal.
+  5. Test the program by running `hello_world.sh`. _"Hello, World!"_ should now be printed to the terminal.

 ### How to
 Run `mvn compile` in the root directory in order to compile your Frege files (.fr) to .java and .class.
 The source files are placed in `target/generated-sources/frege/` and all compiled java classes ends up in `target/classes/`.